dean-serr/example-code/README.md

 # example-code
- Code I created in CS145
+ This repository is meant to share some code I created while taking CS145 at Whatcom Community College.